anandu06dev/ng4StarterKit/README.md

 **» Applying DDD to Angular**<br/>

-Domain-Driven Design does not dictate an application architecture.
-It demands that the complexity of the domain model is kept isolated from other layers to separate concerns of the application logic.
+Domain-Driven Design doesn't dictate an application architecture!
+It demands that the complexity of the domain model is kept isolated from other layers to separate concerns of the application.
 At best the domain layer is self-contained to evolve independently.
-It is arguable whether additional granularity distributed across multiple layers introduce extra complexity in the frontend design system.
-Do we really need application or domain services?
-When application services carry out full business use cases, it is a good idea to put business use cases with simple logic into UI controllers.
-However, we don't want to hide our application services (use cases) from the rest of the application.
+It's arguable whether additional granularity distributed across multiple layers introduce extra complexity in the frontend design system.
+Do we really need all these tactical patterns such as factories, aggregates, domain events, application or domain services etc. in the frontend design system?
+As a consequence, many developers tend to lean toward weaker architecture designs.
+For most web applications MVC or Flux may be more appropriate.

+When application services carry out full business use cases it's a good idea to put business use cases with simple logic into UI controllers.
+However, we don't want to hide our application services from the rest of the application.

 ## Object-Oriented Design